I love JELLO. Even more than I love JELLO, I love making things with JELLO, like this super easy Orange Easter JELLO Pastel Cookies Recipe from Kraft!

 - 1 teaspoon vanilla extract

-- In a large bowl, or the stand of a kitchen mixer, beat butter until creamy and smooth.
+In a large bowl, or the stand of a kitchen mixer, beat butter until creamy and smooth.
 Add in sugar, vanilla and one package of the JELL-O and beat until light and fluffy.
-Add in baking powder and flour, beating at medium speed until you have a thick, crumbly dough.
+Add in baking soda and flour, beating at medium speed until you have a thick, crumbly dough.

 Substitutions: You can easily substitute sugar-free JELL-O mixes for the regular and the results will still come out fantastic.
 I have tried subsituting Splenda and other sweeteners in place of the sugar (I have a Type 2 Diabetic father) but they never seem to come out quite right!